 Is GFCI Required for Refrigerators in the Garage?

-If you’re not familiar with GFI or GFCI, they stand for Ground Fault Interrupter (GFI) and Ground Fault Circuit Interrupter (GFCI).
-In layman’s terms, both mean exactly the same thing.
-They are the special outlets you see in your bathrooms and kitchens that will trip if it senses a sudden increase in load.
-This basically makes it impossible to electrocute yourself by dropping the toaster in the bathtub like you see in the movies.
+These are the special outlets you see in your bathrooms and kitchens that will trip if it senses a sudden increase in load.
+This makes it impossible to electrocute yourself by dropping the toaster in the bathtub, as you see in the movies.

-If all you need is a basic refrigerator and freezer, then you can’t do much better than the GE GTS22KYNRFS.
+If you only need a basic refrigerator and freezer, you can’t do much better than the GE GTS22KYNRFS.

-My favorite is the stainless steel version, but it also comes in white, black and slate gray.
-If you don’t care about the color, choose the white or the black versions.
-It’ll save you about $100 off the price.
+My favorite is the stainless steel version, but it also comes in white, black, and slate gray.
+If you don’t care about the color, choose the white or the black versions, which will save you about $100 off the price.

-Overall, this unit gives you 21.9 cubic feet of storage split between the refrigerator (15.25 cubic feet) and the freezer (6.68 cubic feet).
+This unit gives you 21.9 cubic feet of storage, split between the refrigerator (15.25 cubic feet) and the freezer compartment (6.68 cubic feet).

-It doesn’t have an ice maker included, which is good for a garage refrigerator.
-You won’t need a separate water line to install it.
+It doesn’t include an ice maker, which is good for a garage refrigerator.
+That means you won’t need a separate water line to install it.

-It’s rated for temperatures between 38° F and 110° F. Like most refrigerators for garages, it’s going to have some issues when the temperature drops below freezing.
+It’s rated for temperatures between 38° F and 110° F. Like most garage refrigerators, it will have some challenges in more extreme temperatures.

-Although I liked the look of the stainless steel finish, it’s not smudge resistant, which may be an issue in the garage.
+Although I liked the look of the stainless steel finish, it’s not smudge-resistant, which may not be the best choice for working garages.

-Overall, this is an amazing, no-frills fridge.
-It’s not going to have many of the luxury features that you need in your main refrigerator.
-However, it’s only going to cost about half as much as the average refrigerator as well.
+Overall, this is an amazing, no-frills garage fridge.
+It doesn’t have the luxury features you need in your main refrigerator, but it only costs about half as much as the average refrigerator.

 Best Upgraded Garage Refrigerator: Whirlpool Gladiator GARF30FDGB

-If you want something a bit more than your basic refrigerator to go in your dream garage, then may I suggest the Gladiator GARF30FDGB Refrigerator.
+If you’re outfitting your dream garage, I suggest the Gladiator GARF30FDGB Refrigerator.

 Now, I know what you’re thinking.
 Gladiator makes some pretty good garage cabinets and shelves, but what do they know about making a refrigerator?

 That’s where Whirlpool comes in.
-They’re Gladiator’s parent company and this refrigerator is very similar to Whirlpool’s WRR56X18FW model.
+They’re Gladiator’s parent company, and this garage ready fridge is very similar to Whirlpool’s WRR56X18FW standard refrigerator model.

 I’m not going to bury the lead here.
 The Gladiator refrigerator is not cheap.
-It retails for around $1200 which makes it one of the most expensive refrigerators for it’s size.
+It retails for around $1500, making it one of the most expensive refrigerators for its size.

-This fridge comes in a hammered granite finish that will match perfectly with any Gladiator cabinets, shelves or workbenches you have in your garage.
+This fridge comes in a hammered granite finish that will match perfectly with any Gladiator workbenches, cabinets, or shelves you have in your garage.

-One of the coolers features is how you open it.
+One of the coolest features is how you open it.

 Like most of the other garage refrigerators we’ve seen, it’s rated for temperatures between 38° F and 110° F.